 Finally, we come to mixed dementia.
 This occurs when a senior has two different types of dementia.
 Many researchers believe a significant portion of people who live with dementia actually suffer from more than one type.
 The most common combination is Alzheimer’s disease and vascular dementia.

 If you or your loved one is showing signs of any form of dementia, we encourage you to speak to a medical professional.
-If you’re considering a facility for a loved one, get in touch and one of our specialised family advisors will contact you to understand and discuss your unique requirements.
+If you’re considering a facility for a loved one, get in touch and we will contact you to understand and discuss your unique requirements.